cbarrick/apollo/docs/user-guides/apollo-server.rst

     INFO:  * db url:/apollo
     INFO:  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

-See the documentation on :mod:`apollo.server.solarserver` for more information.
+See the documentation on :mod:`apollo.bin.data-explorer` for more information.

 **************************************************